 If you wish to obtain a refund, please e-mail us at email@example.com for assistance by no later than April 30, 2020.
 If you would prefer to apply a credit on your account toward attendance at NPC21 in Boston, another program or service, or towards renewal of your membership before September 30, 2021, no further action is needed on your part.

 We understand that many AICP members plan on the CM earned at NPC to meet their reporting period requirements.
 We encourage members to explore distance learning opportunities to meet their CM requirements.

 - The grace period for those in the 2018–2019 reporting period ends May 29, 2020, which is an extension of one month beyond the typical four-month grace period.
-At this time, additional reporting period and grace period extensions have not been planned.
-As the AICP Commission evaluates the evolving circumstances facing planners, updates will be shared with AICP members directly.
+Additional reporting period and grace period extensions are not planned at this time.

-- Planners approaching a reporting period deadline in the short-term may consider pursuing online learning options available through APA or other CM providers.
-APA Learn has nearly 600 courses including Law and Ethics, all of which are eligible for CM credit and available at a low per-credit cost.
+- APA Learn has nearly 400 courses including Law and Ethics, all of which are eligible for CM credit and available at a low per-credit cost.

 - Many other CM providers also offer live online and on-demand education.
 Members can use the CM search and the Live Online and On Demand event type filter to find distance learning courses that fit their needs.

 - APA is working on future online learning opportunities that will facilitate the same high level of professional development for planners and the planning community that you've come to expect from APA.
 We will communicate these opportunities to AICP members as they become available.